 1. Conduct A Cash Flow Analysis

 “The numbers don’t lie,” is a popular saying for a reason.
-“Understanding cash flow and performing a cash flow analysis on a regular basis is key to remaining solvent and improving profitability in any business,” says Sara Raleigh, SCORE Cape Fear chapter chair/mentor.
+“Understanding cash flow and performing a cash flow analysis on a regular basis is key to remaining solvent and improving profitability in any business,” says Sara Raleigh, former SCORE Cape Fear chapter chair/mentor.
 “A cash flow analysis allows for a complete review of costs towards understanding how a business generates money and helps identify opportunities to strategically reduce costs.”

 No clue how to begin to analyze your cash flow?
 Your accounting professional can help you crunch numbers.
 You can also get free advice to make your business more profitable from a SCORE mentor or your local Small Business Development Center.

 It may sound obvious, but you can’t improve profitability on sales you aren’t making.
 “Determine sales objectives; set goals and get ‘buy-in’ from your people,” advises Raleigh.
 “Regularly review results for the business– and by sales associate— holding people accountable as well as considering a reward system for exceeding the plan,” she recommends.